stevemk14ebr/PolyHook_2_0/README.md

 - THOROUGHLY unit tested, hundreds of tests, using the fantastic library Catch
 - Fully wrapped capstone engine to emit instruction objects.
 Capstone branch encoding features upstreamed to next and current submodule tagged to next
 - Fully wrapped VirtualProtect into an OS agnostic call.
 Linux implementation is in the git history and will be exposed later once stable and more complete

+# Notes
+- Breakpoint tests must not be run under a debugger.
+They are commented out by default now.

 # Future
 Linux support